andre4ik3/brew2nix/README.md

 - Some packages have separate `aarch64` and `x86_64` versions.
 Currently this isn't handled at all.
 I think `aarch64` is the default in most cases.
 I think.

 - Quarantine maybe?
 Would it break reproducibility?

-- Oh, almost forgot to mention: all the version data is currently just hardcoded in `cask.json`, in this repository.
-The file would somehow need to be versioned and fetched from its [unversioned original endpoint][1].
-This is like priority #1 right now, I'm mostly just uploading this code so I can share it across machines.

 [1]: https://formulae.brew.sh/api/cask.json